corsairmarks/machine_shipset_gigastructures_ringworld_compatibility/mod/README.md

 Adds graphical entities for the Machine Shipset that are compatible with the ringworld changes from Gigastructural Engineering & More (3.6).
 Adds an event to assign the `machine_01` graphical culture to ringworld megastructures if the constructing empire has that graphical culture.

-Also replaces two graphical entities from base Gigas - `giga_ringworld_3x_seams_entity` and `giga_ringworld_destroyed_entity` - to support alternative mesh usage for custom ringworlds.
-Instead of having the central ringworld section's mesh be a part of entity, all 3 sections are added as attachments.
-This allows each attached entity to use the mesh defined for its graphical culture.
-Basically, without this change the central part of ringworlds under construction wouldn't match correctly.
+Also replaces one megastructure from base Gigas - `gigablackhole_ring_world_3` - to support having the Penrose Sphere rignworlds match the `machine_01` graphical culture.

 ## Compatibility